puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

 ![AWS Account tab](./images/cloud/awsaccount.png)

-Select the Security Credentials menu and from there choose the "Access Credentials" section; click on the "Access Keys" tab to view your Access Keys.
+Select the "Security Credentials" menu and choose "Access Credentials."
+Click on the "Access Keys" tab to view your Access Keys.

 You need to record two pieces of information: the Access Key ID and the Secret Key ID.
-To see your Secret Access Key, just click the "Show" link under "Secret Access Key".
+To see your Secret Access Key, click the "Show" link under "Secret Access Key".

 Put both keys in your `~/.fog` file as described above.

+The following video demonstrates the setup process and some basic functions:

 <object width="560" height="315"><param name="movie"
 value="http://www.youtube.com/v/pc-LFM2-nwQ?version=3&amp;hl=en_US"></param><param